A framework for LISA population inference: General hierarchical Bayesian formalism

 where the sum runs over $N_s$ samples of $(\{\theta\}_{n_1},n_1,\Sigma)$ obtained with RJMCMC.
 We note that here we are implicitly assuming that the prior on individual event parameters used for the initial parameter estimation was fixed.
 An alternative strategy would be to do the initial parameter estimation including a population model, i.e., introducing hyperparameters into the individual source priors and simultaneously sampling on both the hyperparameters and the event parameters, as recently suggested in the LVK context~\cite{Mancarella:2025uat}.

 The resolvability function $\alpha(\theta,\Lambda)$ is not the same as the selection function defined in Eq.~\eqref{eq:pdet}.
 As discussed in Sec.~\ref{sec:std_formalism}, the selection function arises from marginalisation over undetected events.
 By contrast, here we are not discarding events: as we mentioned before, we are choosing how each event contributes to the likelihood, in particular depending on the minimum SNR that we require for sources to be considered resolved.
-For example, if we choose a split that effectively forbids resolvable sources by raising the SNR threshold, the Gaussian approximation for the background will break down at high frequencies and a different likelihood, one that accounts for a less Gaussian foreground, will be required (see, e.g., \cite{Karnesis:2024pxh}); otherwise, the inference will be biased.
+For example, if one chooses a split that effectively forbids resolved sources by raising the SNR threshold, a larger fraction of the data must be described as part of the background.
+However, at high frequencies this signal is not well described by a Gaussian background, and a likelihood that allows for a non-Gaussian background would then be required (see, e.g., \cite{Karnesis:2024pxh}); otherwise, the inference will be biased.
+Jointly fitting the background and resolved sources provides an effective way to improve the description of the data and to capture the more “popcorn-like” behaviour of the signal at high frequencies.
 Crucially, the resolvability function $\alpha(\theta,\Lambda)$ need not be pre-decided.
 One option is to choose a parametric form with free parameters that enter the hyperparameters $\Lambda$ inferred at the hierarchical level.
 We now consider a toy-model Global Fit to demonstrate the application of our method and to explore the impact of the choice of the resolvability criterion on the population inference.